sophdubs/bar-chart-project/README.md

 # Bar Chart Generator

  A simple API to generate a custom bar chart tailored to the user's specifications and render it on a demo page.
+You can create both single and stacked bar charts using this API.

  ## Getting Started